grimme-lab/xtb_docs/source/CENSO_docs/censo.rst

 TURBOMOLE and ORCA.
 The results are read by ``censo`` and evaluated in the sorting algorithm.

+**CENSO is the enhanced and more efficient successor of the ENSO program.**

 The main publication for the CENSO program can be found at `J. Phys.
 Chem.
 A 2021 <https://pubs.acs.org/doi/10.1021/acs.jpca.1c00971>`_.